 This chart shows how the numbers add up.
 These numbers will change a bit as we get more data.
 The basic math won’t.

-Estimated annual Mill Membership emissions generated and avoided
+Estimated annual Mill service emissions generated and avoided

 What if nothing was wasted?
 Collective change is challenging, but it’s not impossible.
 Our goal is to create a new system that’s truly circular.